kingjuliando/clog/readme.markdown

 Keep the script in the site root directory to make things simple.

-- `./clog add` or `./clog new` takes you through the process of writing a post
+`./clog add` add a new post
-- `./clog post` or `./clog publish` allows you to select which draft post you want to post
+`./clog publish` publish the post you added
+`./clog update` update the index.html page
-- `./clog remove` or `./clog rm` allows you to remove a post
+`./clog rm` remove a post from posts/

-I have multiples of each command because I kept forgetting them.
+`./clog setup` add a title and description to the blog

 ## Todo

-- [ ] Need to be able to write images and links in the markdown format
-- [ ] Also need to be able to do recognise bold and italic text at some point too
-- [ ] Edit Mode, should be able to select a markdown post to edit
+- [ ] should be able to select a post to edit